Michael Brosseau Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- The 7.7 strikeouts per nine innings put together by the Diamondbacks pitching staff last season ranked 24th in MLB.
+- The Diamondbacks' 4.26 team ERA ranked 23rd among all league pitching staffs.

-- The Diamondbacks had a 4.26 team ERA that ranked 23rd across all MLB pitching staffs.
+- Jameson will start for the Diamondbacks, his first of the season.

-- Kelly (0-1) makes the start for the Diamondbacks, his third of the season.
+- The 25-year-old right-hander came out of the bullpen in his most recent outing this season, one of three appearances so far.

-- In his last appearance on Friday, the righty threw 5 2/3 innings against the Los Angeles Dodgers, giving up four earned runs while surrendering six hits.
+- Over his three appearances this season, opposing hitters have compiled a batting average of only .172 against him.
+He has a 2.16 ERA and averages 8.6 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.